BlockchainCommons/WIPs-IETF-draft-deterministic-cbor/draft-mcnally-deterministic-cbor.md

 * `unusedData`: Unused data encountered past the expected end of the input stream
 * `misorderedMapKey`: A map has keys not in canonical order
 * `duplicateMapKey`: A map has a duplicate key
-* `nullMapValue`: A map has a null-valued entry

 # Application Level

 ## Optional/Default Values

-* Protocols that depend on dCBOR MUST specify the circumstances under which particular optional fields MUST or MUST NOT be present.
-Protocols that specify fields using key-value paired structures like CBOR maps, where some fields have default values MUST choose and document one of the following strategies:
+Protocols that depend on dCBOR MUST specify the optionality and semantics of field values.
+In key-value paired structures like CBOR maps, protocols MUST specify whether the field:

+* REQUIRED and the value MUST NOT be `null`.
+* OPTIONAL but if present the value MUST NOT be `null`.
+* REQUIRED and the value MAY be `null`.
+* OPTIONAL and the value MAY be `null`.

+In the last case, the protocol specifier MUST state the semantic difference between the field being not present at all, and being present but having a `null` value.
+For example, in a map representing user preferences:

-    * they MUST specify that the absence of the field means choosing the default.
-This allows the default to be changed later, or
+* The absence of the field means the user needs to be asked for their preference,
+* The presence of the field with a `null` value means the user has been asked, but specified that they accept the current default.
-    * they MUST encode the field regardless of whether the current default is chosen.
-This locks in the current value of the default.
+* If the field is present and the value is non-`null`, the user would have affirmatively specified a preference.

+The rationale for this specificity is to remove semantic ambiguity and eliminate the choice over whether to encode a key-value pair where the value is `null` or omit it entirely.

 ## Tagging Items

-* Protocols that depend on dCBOR MUST specify the circumstances under which a data item MUST or MUST NOT be tagged.
+Protocols that depend on dCBOR MUST specify the circumstances under which a data item MUST or MUST NOT be tagged.

-* The codec API SHOULD afford conveniences such as protocol conformances that allow the association of a tag with a particular data type.
+The codec API SHOULD afford conveniences such as protocol conformances that allow the association of a tag with a particular data type.
 The encoder MUST use such an associated tag when serializing, and the decoder MUST expect the associated tag when extracting a structure of that type.

 # Future Work